bhandarys/rxjs-starter/readme.md

 "start": "webpack-dev-server --mode development"

-Copy the webpack.conig.js and tsconfig.json from this folder
+Copy the webpack.config.js and tsconfig.json from this project

 Create your index.html, css/style.css, src/code.ts